momo-AUX1/capacitor-xbox/README.md

 ---

+### Disclaimer
+Capacitor Xbox and UWP.js are in no way affiliated with Capacitor, Ionic, or Microsoft.
+This is a personal project intended solely to assist developers in the creation and porting of web applications and games to Xbox/Windows platforms.

+---

 ## Features
 - **Seamlessly mirrors Capacitor**: Drop-in usage if you’re already using Capacitor on other platforms.
 - **UWP.js Under the Hood**: Extends [UWP.js](https://github.com/momo-AUX1/UWP.js) to talk to native Windows/Xbox APIs, file system, and more.